Monticello, Utah: Geography and climate

 Monticello is located in the Four Corners area of the Colorado Plateau.

 According to the United States Census Bureau, the city has a total area of 2.6 square miles (6.7 km2), all land, making it the largest city in the county in terms of area.

 Monticello is located at the base of the Abajo Mountains, or the Blue Mountains, which are part of the Manti-La Sal National Forest.
 The elevation of Monticello is 7069 ft.
 From Monticello, a tree formation on the Blue Mountains can be seen, which resembles a horse's head and neck, which can be seen from any point in town.

 Monticello is 40 miles from the Needles District of Canyonlands National Park and is 59 miles from Arches National Park, located near Moab.

 Climate

-According to the Köppen Climate Classification system, Monticello has a humid continental climate, abbreviated "Dfb" on climate maps.
+Similar to other high-altitude locations in the western United States, such as Flagstaff, Arizona, Aspen, Colorado and Los Alamos, New Mexico, Monticello has a warm-summer humid continental climate according to the Köppen climate classification system, abbreviated Dfb on climate maps.